-the approximate the first of the same that the same that the same th
+the approximate the first of the same that the same that the same the same the same the same the same that the

 7. Bullets

 Bullets are used to separate definitional information (before the bullet) from information that is not purely definitional (after the bullet), such as encyclopedic information or usage notes.